mmiv-center/filter_dicom_by_tag/README.md

 ```
 git clone https://github.com/mmiv-center/filter_dicom_by_tag.git
 cd filter_dicom_by_tag
-docker build -t filter_dicom_by_tag build
+docker build --no-cache -t filter_dicom_by_tag build
 ```
 from the command line.

-Start the container like this:
+The container can be started like this (but see the tips section to allow for caching of results):
 ```
 docker run --rm -d -p 80:8888 -v /my/folder/with/projects:/data filter_dicom_by_tag
 ```